What Is Beeswax? An Essential Guide

 Beeswax is a natural wax that worker bees secrete from glands under their abdomen.
 The substance is produced as waxy scales that form thin sheets.
 It can be chewed up by the worker bee and molded into any shape they choose.

-The main reason bees produce beeswax is to create honeycomb cells for storing honey and protecting eggs and larvae.
-The wax acts as a useful barrier to water and keeps out cold.
+Bees produce beeswax mainly to create honeycomb cells for storing honey and protecting eggs and larvae.
+The wax acts as a valuable barrier to water and keeps out cold.

-Beeswax has a chemical makeup that consists of various long-chain alcohols and fatty acid esters.
+Beeswax has a chemical makeup comprising various long-chain alcohols and fatty acid esters.

 The properties of beeswax

-- The wax burns clean and smokeless which is what makes it ideal for candle making.
+- The wax burns clean and smokeless, making it ideal for candle making.

-- Beeswax is water-insoluble, making it handy for sealing off liquid.
+- Beeswax is water-insoluble, so it’s handy for sealing off liquid.

 - The melting point of beeswax is low, meaning it will turn from solid to liquid without much heating required.